mbabynames search ✿

 Hana Brooke

-"noble and strong" (Hana) meets "small stream" (Brooke).
+"flower" (Hana) meets "small stream" (Brooke).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Hana needs a shorter middle to stay balanced.
 Brooke does that.

 Hana Belle